edlf/DDR5SPDEditor/README.md

 - Finish Misc Tab
 - Add default JEDEC profiles
 - Figure out some bits that are still missing (like DIMMs per channel)
+- CUDIMM support, or at least testing to make sure it doesn't corrupt the SPD.
 - Fix the windows build provided by Github actions

 # Acknowledgements